 Fix Pinhole Leaks

 A pinhole leak doesn't have to spell the end for your hose.
-In fact, it’s fairly easy to fix.
-First, clean the area around the leak with some soap and water to remove any dirt and grime, and allow it to dry.
+It’s fairly easy to fix.
+First, clean the area around the leak with some soap and water to remove any dirt and grime and allow it to dry.
 Apply bicycle tube glue or rubber cement over the leak.
-After the glue or cement is dry, wrap the area in plumber's tape, and your hose should be good to use for a few more seasons.
+After the glue or cement dries, wrap the area with plumber's tape and your hose should be good to use for a few more seasons.

 Fix Leaks at the Hose End